maxlath/wikibase-sdk/docs/search_entities.md

 ### haswbstatement
 *associated Wikibase API doc: [haswbstatement](https://www.mediawiki.org/wiki/Help:Extension:WikibaseCirrusSearch#haswbstatement)*

-This feature requires that the Wikibase instance you are targetting as the `WikibaseCirrusSearch` extension installed: you can check that on `/wiki/Special:Version`
+This feature requires that the Wikibase instance you are targetting has the `WikibaseCirrusSearch` extension installed: you can check that on `/wiki/Special:Version`

 ```js
 // Search for instance of (P31) filmographies (Q1371849) matching "Ingmar Bergman"